 The poorest scores were found in people who had more trans fats in their blood.
 Trans fats are common in processed foods - including cakes, cookies, snacks and fried foods.

 The researchers - from Oregon Health and Science University, Portland; Portland VA Medical Center; and Oregon State University, Corvallis - also carried out brain scans on 42 of the participants.
 They found individuals with high levels of vitamins and omega 3 in their blood were more likely to have a larger brain volume while those with high levels of trans fat had a smaller total brain volume.

 At present, Alzheimer's Research UK advise eating a balanced diet with plenty of fruit and vegetables, not smoking, taking regular exercise and keep blood pressure and cholesterol in check.

 However, there is much more you can add to this

-.
+4. Getting rid of fluoride in your water supply.
 Sodium Fluoride is a synthetic waste product of the nuclear, aluminum and phosphate fertilizer industries.
 This fluoride has an amazing capacity to combine and increase the potency of other toxic materials.
 The sodium fluoride obtained from industrial waste and added to water supplies is also already contaminated with lead, aluminum, and cadmium.
 It damages the liver and kidneys, weakens the immune system (possibly leading to cancer), creates symptoms that mimic fibromyalgia, and performs as a Trojan Horse to carry aluminum across the blood brain barrier.
 The latter is recognized as a source of the notorious "dumbing down" with lower IQ's and Alzheimer's being among the effects of fluoride.
-You can rid you body of most fluorides with some easy natural remedies
+You can rid you body of most fluorides with some easy natural remedies.

 The more we can understand about this aging condition, the more we can do to prevent its onset.